unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 ![Calculator](Assets/20190612-Calculator-06.png)

-Image assets are also supported directly by the Uno Platform, though some of the original assets cannot be used directly as they use the semantic features such as high contrast that are not yet supported by Uno.
-Those have been excluded for the moment.
+Image assets are also supported directly by the Uno Platform, though some of the original assets cannot be used directly as they use semantic features such as high contrast that are not yet supported by Uno.
+Those have been excluded for the time being.

 ## Connecting the C++ and C# together